 The best time to have intercourse for conception is the so-called "fertile window."
 The fertile window is defined as the days of the menstrual cycle during which intercourse is most likely to result in pregnancy.
 It lasts for 6 days starting at 5 days before ovulation and ends on the day of ovulation.
 Your most fertile days are the 1-2 days before ovulation and the day of ovulation.
 Calculate your Fertility Window HERE.

 When is the best time to get pregnant?

-Your fertile days are the 4-5 days before and the day of ovulation, but the most fertile days are just the 2 days before and the day of ovulation.
+Your fertile days are the 4-5 days before ovulation and the day of ovulation, while the most fertile days are the 2 days before ovulation and the day of ovulation.

 Increasing amounts of estrogen in the cervical mucus and reproductive tract of a women approaching ovulation generally allows the sperm to live for up to 6 days.

-Sex during fertile days: % Pregnancy
+Sex During Fertile Days: % Pregnancy

-From: "Timing of Sexual Intercourse in Relation to Ovulation -- Effects on the Probability of Conception, Survival of the Pregnancy, and Sex of the Baby" was published in The New England Journal of Medicine (December 7, 1995 -- Vol. 333, No. 23).
+Source: "Timing of Sexual Intercourse in Relation to Ovulation -- Effects on the Probability of Conception, Survival of the Pregnancy, and Sex of the Baby" was published in The New England Journal of Medicine (December 7, 1995 -- Vol. 333, No. 23).
 Allen J. Wilcox, Clarice R. Weinberg, Donna D. Bair